-In 1718, Alan Ramsay, the poet, published an 'Elegy on Maggy Johnson who died in Anno 1711' which told of great number of people who mourned the passing of Maggy Johnson, keeper of a Houff (tavern) at Bruntsfield, with the well known rhyming couplet:-
+The poet, Alan Ramsay, published 'Elegy on Maggy Johnston who died Anno 1711' which told of great number of people who mourned the passing of Maggy Johnston, keeper of a Houff (tavern) at Bruntsfield, with the well known rhyming couplet:-

 'Whan we were weary'd at the Gouff,

-From at least 1735, members of group who would be known at the Royal Burgess Golfing Club were playing on Bruntsfield, but under what name is not certain.
-In 1761, or thereabouts, the Bruntsfield Association, which became the Bruntsfield Links Golfing Society, began playing.
+From about 1735, members of group who would be known at the Royal Burgess Golfing Club were playing on Bruntsfield, but under what name is not certain.
+In 1761, or thereabouts, a splinter group, who became the Bruntsfield Links Golfing Society, began playing.
 Both clubs used Golfhall as a clubhouse, which may have been the catalyst for their formation.

-Golf on the Links is seen clearly in paintings of the time by the military artist Paul Sandy (1746), now at the British Museum, as well later by Slack (1797) and a print by J Ewbank (1798), a copy of which hang in the Bruntsfield Links GS clubhouse at Davidson's Mains.
+Golf and the club-houses on Bruntsfield Links are seen in a painting by the artist Paul Sandy (1746/7), as well as a sketch by JMW Turner (1818), copies of which hang in the Bruntsfield Links GS clubhouse at Davidson's Mains.

 For many years, the course consisted of five holes.
-On 4th June 1818 the sixth hole, called the Union Hole was inaugurated with a match between the Burgess and Bruntsfield clubs.
+On 4th June 1818, the sixth hole, called the Union Hole, was inaugurated with a match between the Burgess and Bruntsfield Links clubs.